YallaCalculators

 Blog / Property · 2026-01-01 · 9 min read

 UAE mortgage eligibility is driven by the Central Bank’s Debt Burden Ratio (DBR) cap and loan-to-value (LTV) limits.
-This guide explains how banks apply these rules, how LTV differs for UAE nationals, GCC nationals, and expats, and how to compare fixed vs variable rates and major UAE banks.
+This guide explains how banks apply these rules, how LTV differs for UAE nationals and expats, and how to compare fixed vs variable rates and major UAE banks.
 We also cover the pre-approval process and documentation so you can maximise affordability within the rules.
-References are to UAE Central Bank Circular 28/2010 and subsequent updates.
+References are to UAE Central Bank Regulation No. 29/2011, Article (7)(a) for the DBR cap and Circular No. 31/2013, Article (3) for the LTV caps.

 Debt Burden Ratio (DBR) Rules and Exceptions

-The UAE Central Bank requires that your total monthly debt obligations (including the new mortgage) do not exceed 50% of your gross monthly income for most borrowers.
+The UAE Central Bank requires that your total monthly debt obligations (including the new mortgage) do not exceed 50% of your gross monthly income — a cap that binds every borrower, national and expat alike.
 Banks add up existing personal loans, car loans, credit card minimums, and the proposed mortgage payment, then divide by income.
 Some banks use basic salary only; others use basic plus a portion of allowances.
 Exceptions can apply for high-net-worth clients.
-Reducing other debt or adding a co-borrower with income can help you stay within 50%.
+Reducing other debt or adding a co-borrower with income can help you stay within the cap.
+When you do need a personal or car loan, our UAE Loan Finder ranks rates from 18 UAE lenders so your other debt costs as little as possible against the cap.

 Fixed vs Variable: When Each Makes Sense